 Protections differ across states.
-Some require the ward's presence at the hearing, while others merely require notice of the hearing be provided.
+Some require the ward's presence at the hearing, while others merely require notice of the hearing to be provided.
 Regardless, the ward is most often required to have legal representation of some sort to ensure due process.
-This means a court appointed attorney will be given should the ward lack the necessary finances to secure their own attorney.
+This means a court-appointed attorney will be given should the ward lack the necessary finances to secure their own attorney.

 Guardians are granted far-reaching authority for managing the ward's affairs.
-Financial, legal and health care decisions are all under the guardian's purview.
-With this power comes great responsibility, and in unfortunate cases there are examples of elder abuse that stemmed from a guardianship.
+Financial, legal, and health care decisions are all under the guardian's purview.
+With this power comes great responsibility, and in unfortunate cases, there are examples of elder abuse that stemmed from guardianship.
 Guardians are required to act in the ward's best interests.
 These reasons have driven the courts to hold guardians accountable through a number of means.

 The guardian often inventories property, invests funds to be used for the ward's support, and is required to file detailed reports with the court.
 Certain financial transactions also require court approval beforehand.
 Guardians are required to annually file an account of the ward's finances, and depending on the state may also be required to report the ward's general well-being and mental/physical state.
 If the guardian cannot demonstrate they have adequately supplied the ward with residential arrangements, health care, and other services, then they may lose their status and be replaced.

-Feel free to explore our articles relating to not only estate planning and elder law, but also specialized asset protection strategies for enabling the elderly to qualify for Medicaid without having to lose their home.
-Learn more about our trust attorney and estate planning.
+Feel free to explore our articles relating to not only estate planning and elder law but also specialized asset protection strategies for enabling the elderly to qualify for Medicaid without having to lose their home.

 Some wish to avoid having a guardian appointed because it entails a significant loss of freedom which some equate with losing their dignity.
 Elder laws maintain that a guardian may only be imposed on an individual if and only if less severe alternatives have been explored and found ineffective.
 Examples of guardianship alternatives are: